Eshrat48/habit-tracker-client/README.md

-# HabitTracker 🚀
+# HabitTracker

-A modern web application designed to help users create, track, and manage daily habits to build streaks and boost productivity.
-Build better habits, one day at a time.
+The Habit Tracker is a modern, single-page application (SPA) designed to help users create, track, and manage daily habits to build streaks and boost productivity.
+The application is fully responsive across all devices and features robust user authentication and authorization.
+It uses Firebase Admin SDK on the server side (Vercel) to verify user tokens, securing all protected API routes and ensuring data integrity.

-**Live Site:** [HabitTracker Live](https://habittracker.netlify.app) *(Deploy to Netlify)*

 ---

-## 🌟 Key Features
+## Key Features

 - **User Authentication** – Secure login/registration with email-password and Google OAuth.
 Password validation ensures strength (uppercase, lowercase, 6+ characters).
 - **Habit Management** – Create, read, update, and delete habits with full CRUD operations.
 Private/public habit sharing with the community.